thycotic/prs-docs/integration/index.md

 | USER - HELP DESK RESET UPDATE SUCCESS | 10016        |
 | USER - HELP DESK RESET UPDATE FAILURE | 10017        |

-## Password Reset Data Fields

-Table 2 is a complete list of data fields in Password Reset Server’s Syslog.
-Only Data Fields relevant to the Event ID are included in the log.
-Some log entries may differ in terms of their field content, see examples below.

 ### Table 2